richbang/Auto-Regressive-cost-profiling/README.md

 - Close other GPU applications for accurate measurements
 - The tool simulates memory constraints using PyTorch's memory fraction limits
 - For Jetson devices:
-  - Power readings include entire SoC, not just GPU
+  - Power is calculated from INA3221 sensor (V × I)
+  - Temperature readings from thermal zones
   - Memory readings are system-wide
-  - Ensure tegrastats is accessible (usually requires sudo)
+  - Requires read access to /sys filesystem
   - Consider thermal throttling at high temperatures

 ## Citation